strainer/fencache.js/Readme.md

 #### Performance Differences

-Fencache can memoize math functions in practice over tens times as quickly as the best popular libraries, because unlike them it does not use native objects for storage.
+Fencache can memoize math functions in practice much faster than other popular memoizers, as it does not use native objects for storage.
 Native objects cast numeric keys to strings which is a big performance hit working with floating point values.

-Fencache also efficiently sorts its array based cache on every hit so the most frequently seen values are returned most quickly.
+Fencache also does a sort step in its array based cache on every hit so the most frequently seen values are returned most quickly.
 It also sets a limit to the number of cached input/output pairs and it overwrites the most unused values instead of growing an excessive memory demand, which is a vulnerability that most object store based memoizers have.

 #### Storage structure